-CU's operating risk profile is consistent with an 'a' assessment.
-The university has a track-record of good adjusted cash flow margins.
-While margins are being pressured because of the coronavirus and associated economic recession, over the long-term Fitch believes CU's operating platform is robust and should support a return to sufficient -- if not better -- results.
-Capital spending needs are moderate and flexible.
+CU has a track-record of good adjusted cash flow margins, including in fiscal 2020.
+While margins are being pressured in interim fiscal 2021 because of the coronavirus and associated economic recession, over the long-term Fitch believes CU's operating platform is robust and should support sound results.
+Capital spending needs are manageable and flexible.

-CU's operating cost flexibility assessment is consistent with an 'a' assessment.
-The university's adjusted cash flow margin as calculated by Fitch averaged approximately 11% over the five year period through fiscal 2019 (June 30 year-end), which under Fitch's Criteria includes a proportionate share of the service cost for reported pensions.
-CU's adjusted cash flow margin has been elevated in the last three years, averaging 12% over the period including 12.7% in fiscal 2019.
+CU's trend of adjusted cash flow margin is good.
+As calculated by Fitch, the margin averaged approximately 12% over the five-year period, including 12.1% in fiscal 2020.
+Under Fitch's Criteria this includes a proportionate share of the service cost for reported pensions.
 As noted, CU has benefited from strong demand characteristics, recent fundraising success, state appropriations, and a successfully healthcare operation.
+Results continued in fiscal 2020 despite the pandemic.